Are Slip-and-Fall Cases Hard To Win?

 California Comparative Negligence Law

-Under California law, an accident plaintiff can recover a financial settlement or jury award even if they partially caused an accident.
-California slip-and-fall accident plaintiffs can recover even if they are 99 percent to blame for the accident.
+Under California law, an accident plaintiff can pursue a financial settlement or jury award even if they partially caused an accident.
+California slip-and-fall accident plaintiffs can still seek compensation even if they are 99 percent to blame for the accident.

 How Is Fault Found?